Barokai/web-stuff/camera-utils/README.md

 ## Disclaimer

 This tool was developed with assistance from GitHub Copilot (powered by OpenAI's GPT-4) and Claude 3.5 Sonnet.
 While the implementation has been tested, performance and behavior may vary across different browsers, cameras, and systems.
+Please test thoroughly in your environment.